-- Any subdivision application shall provide that future residential titles are encumbered with an appropriate legal mechanism to require: - a.
+- 1. Any subdivision application shall provide that future residential titles are encumbered with an appropriate legal mechanism to require:

+Activity status achieved: NC - a.
 LPG connections and use is prohibited except for outdoor barbeque use, - b. all residential units are fitted with electric vehicle charging facilities, and - c. all residential units include solar power generation.